Small Diamond Cushion

 A powerful ethnic motif that has been repurposed and resized to create a striking repeating diamond pattern in contrast colours.
 Our small diamond cushion reflects Pwo Karen traditional design esthetique and heritage, and is a statement piece in a modern, consciously designed home.

-Handwoven by Pwo Karen artisans working with Sop Moie Arts in Thailand
+Handwoven by Pwo Karen artisans working with Sop Moei Arts in Thailand

-Designed in collaboration with Kinship and Sop Moie Arts
+Designed in collaboration with Kinship and Sop Moei Arts

 The textile for this cushion is handwoven by master female artisans from the Pwo Karen people in Sop Moei district of Mae Hong Son Province, Thailand.

 It is then sewn and finished at Yalla Trappan in Sweden, an organisation that supports immigrant women coming into Swedish society.